IN PROGRESS: Eagle Mountain Wilderness Preserve

 The Eagle Mountain property ranks as ‘Above Average Resilient’ on The Nature Conservancy’s Resilient and Connected Landscapes dataset.
 The core area surrounding the ponds and the elevated region surrounding Eagle Mountain itself ranks as ‘Far Above Average.’
 Resilient sites like Eagle Mountain are defined as having “sufficient variability and microclimate options to enable species and ecosystems to persist in the face of climate change and which will maintain this ability over time.”

 A place for quiet recreation.
-NWT will partner with Champlain Area Trails (CATS), a local trails group, to develop a non-motorized recreational trail on the property—continuing a longstanding relationship between the trail group and NWT.
+Northeast Wilderness Trust will partner with Champlain Area Trails (CATS), a local trails group, to develop a non-motorized recreational trail on the property—continuing our longstanding relationship between the trail group.
 The design, construction, and management of the trail will be done with the utmost care to minimize impact to the property and wildlife.
-Seasonal closures will be implemented to protect nesting peregrine falcons and will be monitored by NWT.
+Seasonal closures will be implemented to protect nesting peregrine falcons and will be monitored by the Wilderness Trust.